Ferrari F8: Specifications and performance

-The F8 Tributo uses the same engine from the 488 Pista, a 3.9 L twin-turbocharged V8 engine with a power output of 720 PS at 8000 rpm and 770 Nm of torque at 3250 rpm, making it the most powerful V8-powered Ferrari produced to date.
+The original model of the Ferrari F8 - the F8 Tributo - uses the same engine from the 488 Pista, a 3.9 L twin-turbocharged V8 engine with a power output of 720 PS at 8000 rpm and 770 Nm of torque at 3250 rpm, making it the most powerful V8-powered Ferrari produced to date.
 The exhaust layout and the Inconel manifolds have been completely modified up to the terminals.
 The F8 Tributo utilizes rev sensors, originally developed for the 488 Challenge, to optimize turbocharger efficiency based on power demand from the pedal.
 It uses a 7-speed dual-clutch automatic transmission with enhanced gear ratios.

 Several new software features are installed on the F8 which are controlled via the manettino dial on the steering wheel.
 The car is equipped with Ferrari's latest Side Slip Angle Control traction- and stability-control program.
 Additionally, the Ferrari Dynamic Enhancer, an electronic program for managing drifts, can now be used in the Race drive mode.
 Ferrari also stated that the Tributo's downforce has been increased by 15 percent as compared to the 488 GTB.

-Claimed manufacturer performance for the F8 Tributo is 0–100 km/h in 2.9 seconds, 0–200 km/h in 7.6 seconds, with a top speed of 340 km/h.
-Road & Track tested a US-spec Ferrari F8 Tributo model and achieved an 10.3-second quarter-mile time with a 132.8 mph trap speed, which equates to 0–100 km/h in the mid-3 range and 0–200 km/h in the low-10 range.
+Ferrari claims the F8 Tributo can accelerate from 0–100 km/h in 2.9 seconds, 0–200 km/h in 7.6 seconds, and reach a top speed of 340 km/h.
+Road & Track tested a US-spec Ferrari F8 Tributo model and achieved a 10.3-second quarter-mile time with a 132.8 mph trap speed.